yangsenius/MetaBatch/README.md

 17. MentorNet: Learning Data-Driven Curriculum for Very Deep Neural Networks on Corrupted Labels.
 In: ICML.(2018)
 18. Learning to reweight examples for robust deep learning.
 In ICML 2018
 19. Self-paced learning for latent variable models.
 In NIPS, 2010
+20. Self-paced learning with diversity.
+In NIPS, 2014
+21. Self-paced curriculum learning.
+In AAAI, 2015